Traffic = success. No traffic? No sales.

 There are many lead magnet examples proven to convert that can inspire you to build yours.

 So in order to get the benefits of a sales funnel, you’ve got to capture your prospects’ email addresses.
-And in order to do that, you need to make a killer lead magnet.
+And in order to do that, you need to create a killer lead magnet.

 But even with the best, most irresistible lead magnet in the world, it doesn’t mean anything if people aren’t seeing it and you aren’t collecting their email addresses.